-Eight small-scale Foundation Projects began on 1 February 2020 and are scheduled to complete in 2021/22.
+Eight small-scale Foundation Projects ran between 1 February 2020 and 2022.

-The Foundation Projects will provide evidence and policy recommendations to inform the future development of the ‘national collection’.
-The projects aim to lay the foundations for a virtual national collection by identifying and addressing the current or future challenges facing the formation of such a collection.
+The Foundation Projects helped are helping us generate evidence and policy recommendations to inform the future development of the UK future of the infrastructure of digital collections.
+The projects laid the foundations for a UK-wide digital collection by identifying and addressing the current or future challenges facing its formation.
 Each project is a collaboration between at least one Independent Research Organisation (IRO) and one Higher Education Institution and includes relevant non-IRO organisations.

-Interim Reports from our Foundation Projects are now published.
+All projects have now been finished and have now published their Final Reports.
 The eight reports make recommendations for the further development of the Digital Humanities landscape in the UK.

 In this project, we will apply a battery of digital techniques to connect similar, identical and related items within and across collections.
 Our primary research question is "How can existing digital tools and methods be used to build relationships at scale between poorly and inconsistently catalogued digitised collection objects and other content sources?"

 Since the turn of the twenty-first century enormous and growing volumes of material have been digitised, and catalogues have begun to address the needs of digital public access.
 However, this has been mainly at an institutional level or via a handful of content aggregators and thus the enhancement of catalogues for the purposes of public access has been driven by the needs of individual collection websites, with little or no interlinking to other collections or content sources.
 Where that linking (people, places, events, objects, etc.) does exist it has been undertaken by human intervention, and because of the number of records, it has been limited in scale and scope and rarely an ongoing endeavour despite the evolving nature of the catalogue.